AlanGreyjoy/sanfran-mffp-proxy/readme.md

 ## API Endpoints

-##### Food Truck Routes
+### Food Truck Routes

-- GET `/food-trucks` - Returns a list of food trucks based on the query parameters provided.
+- GET `/food-trucks` - Returns a list of food trucks based on the query parameters provided
-  -- Current Query Parameters
+  - Current Query Parameters
-  --- `limit` - The number of results to return.
+    - `limit` - The number of results to return.
 Default is 10.
-  --- `offset` - The number of results to skip.
+    - `offset` - The number of results to skip.
 Default is 0.
-  --- `where` - The query string to filter the results.
+    - `where` - The query string to filter the results.
 Default is an empty string.
-  --- `order by` - The order in which to return the results.
+    - `order by` - The order in which to return the results.
 Default is `applicant ASC`.

 ##### System Routes